A place paid for me $663 for services performed. They said they will send me a 1099 at the end of the year. How do I figure the taxes to take out?

 You can also use a commercial software package (like TurboTax or CompleteTax) to figure your estimated tax.
 There is usually an option at the end of the package to figure any estimated tax due for the coming year and print any payment vouchers.
 A good tax professional will also figure this for you (for the next year) when they prepare your returns; if you expect your income to be different in the coming year, let your preparer know.

 I’m assuming, due to the amount of the payment in your question, that you usually have other income subject to withholding.
-If you want to avoid making estimated payments altogether, you can also adjust your withholding with your employer using a federal form W-4 (downloads as a pdf).
-To help you figure out how much additional (if any) to withhold, try the IRS’ withholding calculator.
+If you want to avoid making estimated payments altogether, you can also adjust your withholding with your employer using a federal form W-4 (downloads as a PDF).
+To help you figure out how much additional (if any) to withhold, try the IRS’ withholding estimator.

 Don’t forget that, depending on where you live, the income might also be subject to state and local taxes.
 You might need to make estimated taxes for those, too.